YOWCT/internal-red-tape-reduction-report/content/pages/annex-1.md

 {{< reportimage title="Process mapping refinement" src="064.jpg" alt="" >}}

+###### Stakeholder mapping

-**Stakeholder mapping:** After gaining an understanding of the process, the objective was then to scope out the current status of the process by identifying all of the players or stakeholders involved in making their system work.
+After gaining an understanding of the process, the objective was then to scope out the current status of the process by identifying all of the players or stakeholders involved in making their system work.

 * **Note to reader:** It is important to brainstorm as many direct and indirect players as possible that are relevant to the process.
 Once each stakeholder has been identified, take the exercise one step further by drawing arrows to show the relationships among the various stakeholders.
 Once arrows have been drawn to link the various stakeholders, the next step is to identify their respective roles and responsibilities and their supporting infrastructure (e.g., policies, functions, procedures).

+###### Task decomposition

-**Task decomposition:** Once the foundation of the process was built, each team proceeded to assign tasks/roles to each step and stakeholder identified in the system.
+Once the foundation of the process was built, each team proceeded to assign tasks/roles to each step and stakeholder identified in the system.

 * **Note to reader:** Starting by fleshing out the context behind the process, the objective of this task is to identify the underlying drivers – or the cause and consequence – for each user within the process.
 As previously mentioned, conducting outside research will strengthen the results.